-Note: Your Dependents may not enroll in the Plan unless you are also enrolled.
-If you and your Spouse are both covered under the George Washington University Welfare Benefit Plan, you may each be enrolled as an Employee or be covered as a Dependent of the other person, but not both.
-In addition, if you and your Spouse are both covered under the George Washington University Welfare Benefit Plan, only one parent may enroll your child as a Dependent.
+If you and your Spouse are both covered under a medical plan offered through the George Washington University, you may each be enrolled separately or be covered as a Dependent of the other person, but not both.
+In addition, if you and your Spouse are both covered under a medical plan offered through the George Washington University, only one parent may enroll your child as a Dependent.